rachelsanders/python-ntlm3/README.md

 Backlog
 -------
-* Fix up NTLMv2 compute tests to work properly, need some mocking action for this
-* Verify `channel_bindings` work correctly, find a way to test this as well
-* Add support for session security signing and ecryption
+* Add support for session security signing and encryption
 * Migrate test_ntlm.py tests to use the Microsoft examples once the above is implemented
-* Add support for MIC to enhance the security
+* Add support for MIC to enhanced the security
 * Simplify the 3 messages to their own classes, make it easier to structure and retrieve info
 * Tidy up the negotiate and authenticate message flags used and the defaults set